dotnet/docs-maui/docs/user-interface/controls/contentview.md

 The .NET Multi-platform App UI (.NET MAUI) <xref:Microsoft.Maui.Controls.ContentView> is a control that enables the creation of custom, reusable controls.

 The <xref:Microsoft.Maui.Controls.ContentView> class defines a `Content` property, of type <xref:Microsoft.Maui.Controls.View>, which represents the content of the <xref:Microsoft.Maui.Controls.ContentView>.
-This property is backed by a `BindableProperty` object, which means that it can be the target of data bindings, and styled.
+This property is backed by a <xref:Microsoft.Maui.Controls.BindableProperty> object, which means that it can be the target of data bindings, and styled.

 The <xref:Microsoft.Maui.Controls.ContentView> class derives from the `TemplatedView` class, which defines the `ControlTemplate` bindable property, of type `ControlTemplate`, which defines the appearance of the control.
 For more information about the `ControlTemplate` property, see [Customize appearance with a ControlTemplate](#customize-appearance-with-a-controltemplate).